The Best Caregiver Call Buttons: When You Need Immediate Help

 You can take care of the seniors in your life, and one of the best ways is to ensure they are always safe, no matter where they are.

-This is especially true for senior women, who are among the most vulnerable in our society.
-One way to make your elderly loved ones feel a lot safer is to give them Invisawear safety jewelry.
+This is especially true for senior women, among the most vulnerable in our society.
+One way to make your elderly loved ones feel safer is to give them Invisawear safety jewelry.

 These beautiful jewelry pieces, such as necklaces, keychains, bracelets, scrunchies, etc., serve a dual purpose.
 They are not only beautiful accessories but also safety devices that have a hidden button.

-Once that button is pressed twice, it will send a text message to up to five pre-selected persons and includes the wearer’s location.
+Once that button is pressed twice, it will send a text message to up to five pre-selected persons, including the wearer’s location.

-This is an excellent way to give senior women, in particular (for men, there is a key chain option!), a greater sense of safety since they can easily get help with the press of a button.
+This is an excellent way to give senior women, in particular (for men, there is a key chain option!), a greater sense of safety since they can easily get help with pressing a button.

 Also, you can even program the jewelry so that it also texts 911 so you can rest assured that if your loved one has a medical emergency, they can quickly get help.